Overview

 What happens after the vendor is approved?

-If the application is hosted by the vendor, meaning the vendor provides their own infrastructure to run the application, no other requirements are necessary.
-Some examples of hosted applications are Shinyapps.io, PaperPile, and Benchling.
-Your TSP will notify you of the approval and you will be able to use the application.
+If the application is hosted by the vendor (i.e., the vendor provides their own infrastructure), no additional steps are required once approval is granted.
+Examples of hosted applications include Shinyapps.io, PaperPile, and Benchling.